 I told her we would surely turn off the monitor, but we wouldn’t let him cry.

 The three-minute method with a twist

 By night, though, both Alex and I were so exhausted we knew something had to change.
 So, against all odds, we decided to try.
 When Oliver woke up and started moaning, Alex went (so Oliver wouldn’t smell the milk on me), tucked him in (which surprised Oliver and made him cry more), whispered in his ear that everything was alright, that we were in the other room, that it was time to sleep, that we love him.
-Then he left.
+Then he kissed him goodnight and left.
 Oliver cried, of course.
-After a few minutes, Alex went back and did the same thing.
+After less than three minutes, Alex went back in and did the same thing.
 Oliver would stop crying for minutes at a time, but he’d then start again.
-It took an hour—in which I bit all my fingernails—but then he fell asleep and slept till 8.30am in the morning.
+It took an hour—in which Alex kept going in every 1.5/2 minutes and I bit all my fingernails—but Oliver then fell asleep and slept till 8.30am.

 We woke up feeling strange and guilty as if we had abandoned him.
-It felt wrong and even Oliver seemed to behave differently with us (it was all in our minds, of course).
+It felt wrong and even Oliver seemed to behave differently with us (I then realized it was all in our minds).
 We took a few hours to reflect on it and we then decided that the only way to see if the previous night had had any effect, was to try again.
 And I’m glad we did.

 The following nights

 The second night, Alex put him to sleep at 9am: after reading a book, he laid him in bed semi asleep, stayed with him until he was almost completely asleep and then left.
 Oliver fell asleep almost right away, no crying involved.
 He woke up around 2.30 and this time I went to him: I tucked him in, whispered something sweet in his ear, then told him I was going to leave and I’d see him in the morning.
 After I left, it took 1 minute for him to stop crying and fall back asleep.
 Until morning.